realeroberto/peppol.agid.gov.it/en/insights/electronic-ordering.md

 -   February 1, 2020 for orders relating to goods;

--   February 1, 2021 for orders relating to services.
+-   January 1, 2021 for orders relating to services.

-The **NSO** system is the **central infrastructure** for the exchange of electronic orders between public bodies and suppliers, which, in addition to traditional channels (PEC, FTP, WS), also provides for the transmission of documents over the PEPPOL network.
+The **NSO** system is the **central infrastructure** for the exchange of electronic orders between public bodies and suppliers, which, in addition to the traditional channels (PEC, FTP, WS), also provides for the transmission of documents over the PEPPOL network.
 To this end, NSO natively adopts the PEPPOL BIS 3 (UBL) [technical specifications](https://peppol-docs.agid.gov.it/) for the ordering, the order only and the order agreement.